Just-Learning/just-learning.github.io/docs/learn-code/aws-associate-developer.md

 > R53 is global like IAM

+### Hosted Zones

 Simple Policies
+- **link the domain to the web server**
 - example.com / the DNS name of the ELB (alias)

+Weighted
 - 50 50 switch between EC2 instances

-Weighted
-- split traffic to multiple resources
+- split traffic to multiple resources, 50% to vCurrent, 50% to beta

 Latency
 - route based on latency (cross region)
 - route traffic to the resource that provides the best latency.

 Failover
+- **active-passive failover**
 - health check the London ELB endpoint
-- 2 records: primary and secondary,
+- 2 records: primary and secondary
+- e.g. set your primary in your region, and a **DR** (disaster recovery) site in another region

 Geolocation
+- **by continent or country** (e.g. all Europe traffic go to EU London)
 - route based on geo location (cross region)
 - shift traffic from resources in one location to resources in another.

+### Traffic Flow
+- a visual editor to create a traffic policy
+- complex configuration

-## DNS
+### DNS

 search a public ip by a  domain name